oleggromov/oleggromov-feisty/content/pages/observing-style-changes/index.md

 While working on one of my inspirational open-source projects, I found out that there's currently no way to observe element style changes.
 At least I couldn't find any mentions of library-like solutions for that.
 I assume that the reason for that might be the fact it's hard to understand whether or not the styles have changed.

-So, I decided to write my own library and called it `SauronStyle`.
+So, I decided to build a tool and called it `SauronStyle`.
 Please take a look and [give it a try](https://github.com/oleggromov/sauron-style) if you need anything like that for your project.

 ## How to Observe

 Leaving the *why?* behind the scene, let's jump right to *how*.
-There're a few ways to update element styling I could remember:
+There're a few ways to update element styling I could remember.

-- update its `class` or `style` directly
+- Update its `class` or `style` directly.
-- update its parents' attributes, respectively
+- Update its parents' attributes, respectively.
-- insert or remove `style` or `link` elements anywhere in the document
+- Insert or remove `style` or `link` elements anywhere in the document.

-In order to watch any of those, we need `MutationObserver` support - a DOM change observing interface supported in modern browsers (IE11+).
+To watch any of those, we need `MutationObserver` support - a DOM change observing interface supported in modern browsers (IE11+).
 I suppose that's the same that allows you to watch subtree or attribute modification in Elements pane of your favorite DevTools.

 So what does it provide us with?
-Simply the ability to listen to attribute changes (`class` and `style` fall in this category) as well as subtree modifications (external stylesheet insertion on removal lives here).
+Simply the ability to subscribe to attribute changes (`class` and `style` fall in this category) as well as subtree modifications (external stylesheet insertion on removal lives here).

 ## How to Check for a Difference

-When we know *something has changed*, we should check if there are any *actual* changes since the changes we noticed might be totally unrelated.
-To do so, we will use `getComputedStyle` - a useful method on `window` supported by any modern browser starting IE9.
-What it does, is it returns a flat object of all CSS properties with values in a similar to CSS *computed* tab in Chrome.
+When we know something has changed, we should check if there are any actual changes since the changes we noticed might be unrelated.
+To do so, we will use `getComputedStyle` - a useful method on `window` supported by any modern browser starting from IE9.
+It returns a flat object of all CSS properties with values in a similar to CSS "computed style" tab in Chrome.

-Importantly, it returns a *live* [`CSSStyleDeclaration` instance](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration), which changes over time forcing us to keep a copy of it.
+Importantly, it returns a live [`CSSStyleDeclaration` instance](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration), which changes over time forcing us to keep a copy of it.

 ## Implementation sneak-peek

-The actual [source code](https://github.com/oleggromov/sauron-style) lives in the repository, being rather compact by the way, but it might be interesting for you to see some details.
+Even though you can find the [source code](https://github.com/oleggromov/sauron-style) in the Github repo, it might be interesting for you to see some details.

-First of all, I want to observe the watched element attributes changes.
-This is achieved easily:
+First of all, I want to subscribe to attributes changes of the element we're interested in.
+This can be easily achieved.

 ```javascript
 this.mutationObserver = new window.MutationObserver(this.checkDiff)